jes-wd/anchor-episodes-index/readme.txt

 Firstly, install and activate Anchor Episodes Index (this plugin).

-Once activated, go to the settings and fill out the Anchor Site URL and Anchor RSS URL fields.
+Once activated, go to the settings and fill out the Anchor Site URL and Anchor RSS URL fields (be sure to add the URL's without a "/" at the end, otherwise it will not work).

 Then copy the shortcode you'll see on the settings page and paste it in any page or post.

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * Initial Release.

+= 1.0.1 =
+* Enqueued files dir path fix

+= 1.0.2 =
+* Fixed gap between iframe and index.
+Improved enqueue code to avoid previous issue

+= 1.0.3 =
+* Revert to old enqueue due to issues

+= 1.1.0 =
+* Added loading animation and bg color when loading, added expand description function